Kristján Gíslason

-Kristján Gíslason (born 16 April 1956) is an Icelandic adventurer, writer, documentary filmmaker and former businessman.
-He attracted national attention in Iceland for his 10-month solo journey around the globe on motorcycle in 2014 and 2015 and subsequent travels, gaining the nickname Hringfarinn.
-Kristján has published two photo-illustrated books about his travels and made 15 documentaries that have been featured on the Icelandic state channel, RÚV.
+Kristjan Gislason (born 16 April 1956) is an Icelandic adventurer, writer, documentary filmmaker and former businessman.
+He attracted national attention in Iceland for his 10-month solo journey around the world on motorcycle in 2014 and 2015 and subsequent travels, gaining the nickname Hringfarinn.
+Kristjan has published two photo-illustrated books about his travels and made 19 documentaries that have been featured on the Icelandic state channel, RÚV.
 All proceeds from these publications and documentaries have been directed to a special foundation, Hringfarinn – styrktarsjóður, which supports various charitable and goodwill projects.